naroberto/hydropeaking/README.md

 The transformation matrix M is created for one pair of images and then used for other images of the same experiment in step 3.

 STEP 2 (Rotation and Cropping):
-- set upper left corner of the illuminated arena as origin for rotation,
-- select 5 or more points along the horizontal shore-line (downstream direction going to the right)
+Set the upper left corner of the illuminated arena as the origin for rotation.
+Select five or more points along the horizontal shoreline, with the downstream direction going to the right.
-- calc. the average rotation angle based on this
-- Rot. image
-- Crop image to identical size for all experiments.
+Calculate the average rotation angle based on these points.
+Rotate the image using this average rotation angle and crop the image to an identical size for all experiments.
-- The center of rotation remains identical for all experiments! (x=1850, y=46) its location will therefore be identical on each image. even across experiments.
+The center of rotation remains the same for all experiments (x=1850, y=46), ensuring identical positioning across images and experiments.

 STEP 3 (Stitching and Rotating pipeline):
 Goal:   Pipeline to stitch and rotate images of one Experiment based on prederived params (from step_1 and step_2)